 It suggests that every care home should have a review of all residents on a weekly basis by a multidisciplinary team to include a doctor to review medication.
 I attend a care home (50-60 residents) on a monthly basis and we manage such a review in three hours.
 Depending a bit on the nature of the care home, I wonder if weekly is not a bit too frequent.

-It makes suggestions about linkage between health and social care computer systems which is self-evidently good.
-However it would be better to have a single record; alternatively it could ensure that the data in any particular system can be accessed easily by any other system (just as the internet does).
+It makes suggestions about the linkage between health and social care computer systems which is self-evidently good.
+However, it would be better to have a single record; alternatively, it could ensure that the data in any particular system can be accessed easily by any other system (just as the internet does).
 This must be one of the top priorities

 Each care home is related to one healthcare commissioner and, I assume, will have a single GP practice providing medical input.